What I can help with

 Therapy is not just about “getting rid of symptoms” but also a chance to discover more about yourself and your path in life.

 I have a special interest and expertise in working with people experiencing burnout, fatigue and stress.
+This includes supporting those experiencing nervous system dysregulation (for example due to neurodivergence or high sensitivity), health related issues and menstrual cycle problems.

 I also focus on working with anxiety & depression, relationship issues and meaning & purpose.